 The program promotes the vision of the school in providing unique opportunities for students to participate in global citizenship in the context of school and family life and encourages active demonstration of the six core values of St Margaret’s – passion, respect, spirit, integrity, courage and faith.

-Year 9 students are invited to apply for the Exchange Program and undergo a comprehensive selection process. with successful applicants participating in the program in Year 10 for one term.
-This is a reciprocal hosting program with 11 schools in eight countries across the globe:
+Year 9 students are invited to apply for the Exchange Program and undergo a comprehensive selection process with successful applicants participating in the program in Year 10 for one term.
+This is a reciprocal hosting program with 10 schools in seven countries across the globe:

 - Shawnigan Lake School, Vancouver Island, British Columbia, Canada